AntoineCharvin/electromagnetics/README.md

 # electromagnetics
-electromagnetics simulation based on Finite Difference Time Domain (FDTD)
+electromagnetics simulation based on Finite Difference Time Domain (FDTD) as part of master's course.